AngusJohnson/Clipper2/Docs/readme.txt

   Clipper clipperD = new ClipperD();

 Documentation definition:
-A "touching" path segment (as opposed to a touching vertex) is one that is collinear with and at least partially overlaps another path's segment.
+A "touching" segment (as opposed to a touching vertex) is one that is collinear with and at least partially overlaps another segment.

-A clipping solution will likely not be in its simplest form.
+A clipping solution will likely NOT be in its simplest form.
 For example, solutions may have "touching" polygons.

-Open paths:
+Open paths in solutions:
-Open subject paths may have segments that touch clipping segments.
-These touching segments may or may not be part of the clipping solution.
-Touching segments won't cross into or out of clipping regions.
-So for a path that starts outside a clipping region and touches a clipping boundary, that segment will remain outside and not be part of the clipping solution.
-Likewise for an open path that start inside a clipping region and touches a clipping boundary, that touching segment will be part of the clipping solution.
-For an open path that starts on a clipping boundary and is "touching" that boundary, its placement (whether inside or outside that boundary) will depend on the heading of the open path's next segment.
+Path clipping, including open path clipping, is performed using a "sweep line" algorithm that passes from the lower-most vertex to the top-most vertex.
+This means that open paths aren't processed from their starts to their ends as one might expect.
+This is important in order to understand when open path segments become part of the clipping solution for those segments that only touch a clipping boundary.
+(They aren't always included and they aren't always excluded.)
+Touching segments don't cross.
+If the segment prior to a touching segemt (processing from bottom to top) is outside the clipping region, then the touching segment will **not** be part of the clipping solution.
+Likewise for touching segments whose prior segments are inside clipping regions, they **will** also be part of the clipping solution.
+For open paths that start (or end) on a clipping boundary and are "touching", their placement (whether inside or outside that boundary) will depend on the heading of the adjacent (above) segment.
+They will be placed inside when adjacent segments head inside the clipping region.
+Finally, for segments that touch a clipping boundary and have no adjacent segments, their placement is undefined.

 Examples:
   subj_open = new Paths64();